-The term 'Wilshire 5000 Index' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Wilshire 5000 Index' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Wilshire 5000 Index is also called the Total Stock Market Index.
 The reason for this impressive sounding name is that its ultimate goal is to track the aggregate returns of most ever publicly traded stock that is based in the United States and trades over one of the major American stock market exchanges.
 This index is not necessarily the most famous one in the investing universe though.
 The truth is that despite this fact, it remains the biggest market index on earth, when it is measured by actual market value.